smilladion/game-creator/README.md

 You have created your Component, you have removed any print statements from your code, and made it look nice and clean.
 Then you have tested it, and tested it again.
 Now you can create a pull request.

+### Q&A

+Q: Why Java?
+A: Our app makes use of Java Reflection.
+This makes it possible to create a Component, add have it shown in the app, without having to hard-code anything.
+Java Reflection finds all classes that extend either GameComponent or SolutionComponent, and can create instances of them.

+Q: I want to be able to open the Camera app or Gallery in the getCreateView(), how can I do that?
+A: This is a bit complicated, as your Component class is not an Activity or a Fragment.
+It is howver possible, have a look at the ImageComponent to see how we did it.